Modify an Existing cTrader Indicator

 How to Interact with Xen

 Be specific about the change you want.
+Xen performs best when the request is focused and clearly defined.

 Good requests include: